kleitz/beige-software/README.txt

 https://github.com/demidenko05/a-jetty-all - source of A-Jetty is Jetty 9.2 adapted for Android

 Prerequisites for building from source:
-* JDK7 (not 8).
+* JDK7 (not 8, jdk 8 can not compile a-javabeans, but can run it).
 * last of Apache Maven and Ant.
-* Postgresql 9.4+ with registered user/password "beigeaccounting/beigeaccounting" and created databases "beigeaccounting" and "beigeaccountingtest".
+* MySql 5.1.7+ with registered user/password "beigeaccounting/beigeaccounting" and created databases "beigeaccounting" and "beigeaccountingtest".
 * SqlLite last version.
-* Android SDK without Studio, loaded last version and 19 API.
+* Android SDK without Studio and downloaded last version and 19 API.
 It requires some 32bit libs for 64bit Fedora (dnf install glibc.i686 glibc-devel.i686 libstdc++.i686 zlib-devel.i686 ncurses-devel.i686 libX11-devel.i686 libXrender.i686 libXrandr.i686)
 * Google Chrome browser (html5-dialog ready).

 Installation:
 All software are installed by simple "mvn clean install".
 Test web application Beige-WEB can be started by "mvn clean install tomcat7:run -P webtest" but after that run "mvn clean install" to install it as WEB library.
-Web application beige-accounting-web can be started by "mvn clean install tomcat7:run -P sqlite" or just copy war file inside a JEE server, also copy sqlite-jdbc-3.8.11.2.jar and HikariCP-2.4.3.jar into [server]/lib.
+Web application beige-accounting-web can be started by "mvn clean install tomcat7:run -P mysql" or just copy war file inside a JEE server, also copy mysql-jdbc-connector5.1.40.jar and HikariCP-2.4.3.jar into [server]/lib.

-You can make your own JEE(JSP/JSTL) web-app to run on embedded A-Jetty for Standard Java or Android.
+You can make your own JEE(JSP/JSTL) web-app to run on embedded A-Jetty for Standard Java or Android Java.
 To do this:
 1. install all maven projects (a-javabeans, a-tomcat, a-jetty).
 2. copy a-tomcat-all/a-apache-jspc/target/a-apache-jspc-jar-with-dependencies.jar into folder a-apache-tomcat